patrick-nyt/merge-api/SOLUTION.md

 * Use structured/leveled logging.
 I've put in some very basic logging.
 * Add metrics/tracing for observability.
 * Implement clean shutdown.
-* Unit testing is a bit light.
+* Unit testing is thin.
 Should be evaluated for reasonable, judicious coverage.
 * Integration testing